marcelbuesing/can-dbc/dbcc/README.md

 }
 ```

-## Include SocketCan
+## Including SocketCAN Streams
+- Make sure you pass the `--with-tokio` flag when invoking dbcc.
 - Move the generated rust file to your project's `src/` folder.
-- Add the following dependency to your project's `Cargo.toml`
+- Add the following dependencies to your project's `Cargo.toml`
 ```YAML
 [dependencies]
 byteorder = "1.3"